arve0/matrixscreener/README.md

-# LeicaExperiment #
+# MatrixScreener #
-This is an python class which can be used to read the structured output from a Leica LAS Matrix Scan when using the data exporter (ome.tifs organized in slide/chamber/field folders).
+This is an python module which can be used to read and stitch the structured output from a Leica LAS AF Matrix Screener when using the data exporter (ome.tifs organized in slide/chamber/field folders).

 ## Features